 Right product in the Right place for the Right price at the Right time.
-You would have heard of this phrase.
-This is used by marketers and academicians alike & has emanated from the 4 P’s of marketing model.
+Have you heard of this phrase used by marketers and academicians alike?
+This has originated from the 4 P’s of marketing model.

 Don’t you want to learn one of the most relevant models in marketing?